ember-forge/ember-forge-ui/README.md

 # What is ember-forge-ui?

-*ember-forge-ui* is an approach to providing UI Components that separate the logic of the components from the DOM, CSS, and any CSS framework-specific Javascript use to render them, providing a consistent API and behavior for the components regardless of how they are rendered.
+*ember-forge-ui* is an approach to providing UI Components that separate the logic of the components from the DOM, CSS, and any DOM-related Javascript use to render them, providing a consistent API and behavior for the components regardless of how they are rendered.

 So if today your application is leveraging Twitter Bootstrap and tomorrow you need to leverage Materialize instead you do not need to change any of your application's code, but instead install a different companion addon (explained in the next section).

 # How is this accomplished?

-The culmination of `ember-forge-ui`s features are achieved
+The culmination of `ember-forge-ui`s capabilities is achieved through the use of two addons: 1) `ember-forge-ui` (this one), and 2) a companion addon that provides the templates, CSS and any necessary DOM-related Javascript.

+The second

+# How is this architected?

-# How to use this addon in your application
+# So how do I use this then?

 ## Installation

-    ember install ember-forge-ui
+`ember install ember-forge-ui`